Alex-D/Trumbowyg/README.md

 `gulp` command launch default Gulp task watcher and rebuild on the fly.

-# Thanks

-Vinz, who has made some icons for default design. danbettles, who has contributed to this README.

 # License

 This project is under MIT license.
 See [LICENSE](LICENSE) file for details.